AMSP-04/NETN-FOM/README.md

 # NETN FOM
+NATO Education and Training Network (NETN) Federation Object Model (FOM)

+## Introduction

-The NETN FOM is an identified set of HLA Evolved FOM Modules.
-The NETN FOM modules are recommended for use when implementing NATO AMSP-04 NETN FAFD compliant distributed simulation.
-The NETN FOM includes references to other standard FOM modules as well as NETN modules developed by NATO Modelling and Simulation Group (NMSG) Modelling and Simulation Standards Subgroup (MS3).
+The NETN FOM is an identified set of HLA FOM Modules.
+The modules are recommended for use when implementing NATO AMSP-04 NETN FAFD compliant distributed simulation.

 The modules have inter-dependencies and have been designed to maximize re-use and interoperability with legacy systems using existing standards, and those having requirements for new patterns of simulation interoperability.
-The NETN FOM is the complete set of NETN modules and all other modules they depend on (e.g. SISO RPR-FOM modules).
+The NETN FOM is the complete set of NETN modules and all other modules they depend on, e.g. the SISO RPR-FOM.

-The modular concept allows federates to load only those modules necessary for the federation instance.
-In addition, the modules can be extended with more detailed representation by creating new modules and sub-classing or using information from other modules.

-NETN Federations may extend the reference FOM with additional FOM Modules when appropriate.
-These FOM modules can be used in combination and extended to support NETN federation design.
-A specific federation may choose to include additional FOM modules, extend the NETN modules and/or select to use only a subset of the provided modules depending on the needs and requirements of the federation.
-The basic FOM Module rules as defined in HLA Evolved shall be applied.
-When extending the FOM with additional modules, the naming of classes, data-types and other identifiers must be de-conflicted.
+### Purpose
+The NETN FOM provides a standard interfaces for the representation of simulated entities, events, and other models of real-world objects, processes and phenomenon.
+It also provide standard interfaces and patterns for simulation interplay between systems in a federated distributed simulation to allow multi-resolution modelling, transfer of modelling responsibilities, tasking and simulation control.

 ## Licence